BCG-X-Official/facet/README.rst

     # visualise synergy as a matrix
     from pytools.viz.matrix import MatrixDrawer
-    synergy_matrix = inspector.feature_synergy_matrix(symmetrical=True)
+    synergy_matrix = inspector.feature_synergy_matrix()
     MatrixDrawer(style="matplot%").draw(synergy_matrix, title="Synergy Matrix")

 .. image:: sphinx/source/_static/synergy_matrix.png
     :width: 600

-As before the matrix row represents the "perspective from" feature in the pair.
+For any feature pair (A, B), the first feature (A) is the row, and the second feature (B) the column.
+For example, looking across the row for `LTG` (Lamotrigine) there is relatively minimal synergy (≤14%) with other features in the model.
-Looking across the row for `LSTAT` there is relatively minimal synergy (≤14%) with other features in the model.
-However, looking down the column for `LSTAT` (i.e., perspective of other features in a pair with `LSTAT`) we find many features (the rows) are synergistic (12% to 47%) with `LSTAT`.
+However, looking down the column for `LTG` (i.e., perspective of other features in a pair with `LTG`) we find many features (the rows) are synergistic (12% to 34%) with `LTG`.
 We can conclude that:

--   `LSTAT` is a strongly autonomous feature, displaying minimal synergy with other features for predicting median house price.
+-   `LTG` is a strongly autonomous feature, displaying minimal synergy with other features for predicting disease progression after one year.
--   The contribution of other features to predicting median house price is partly enabled by the strong contribution from `LSTAT`.
+-   The contribution of other features to predicting disease progression after one year is partly enabled by the strong contribution from `LTG`.

-High synergy features must be considered carefully when investigating business impact, as they work together to predict the outcome.
-It would not make much sense to consider `ZN` (proportion of residential land zoned for lots over 25,000 sq.ft) without `LSTAT` given the 47% synergy of `ZN` with `LSTAT` for predicting median house price.
+High synergy features must be considered carefully when investigating impact, as they work together to predict the outcome.
+It would not make much sense to consider `TC` (T-Cells) without `LTG` given the 34% synergy of `TC` with `LTG` for predicting progression after one year.

 **Redundancy**